 Lesser Town (Mala Strana)

-Mala Stran (Lesser Town) was originally a settlement around the castle, and later grew into an imposing quarter of splendid Baroque palaces, churches and gardens.
+Mala Stran (Lesser Town) was originally a settlement around the castle and later grew into an imposing quarter of splendid Baroque palaces, churches and gardens.
 Its centre is Malostranske namesti (Lesser Town Square).

 Old Town (Stare Mesto)

 The historical nucleus of the right-bank part of Prague is Stare Mesto (Old Town).
 Its narrow and sinuous streets still evoke a medieval atmosphere.
-The Old Town streets lead to Staromestske Namesti (Old Town Square) with many remarkable historical buildings, and the world famous Astronomical Clock.
+The Old Town streets lead to Staromestske Namesti (Old Town Square), with many remarkable historical buildings and the world-famous Astronomical Clock.

 Jewish Quarter (Josefov)

 The neighbouring quarter, Josefov, is an area of Jewish monuments of European significance: the Old Jewish Cemetery and the Old-New Synagogue.
-Exploring walk which is dedicated to the former Prague Jewish ghetto takes 4 hours.
+Exploring the walk, which is dedicated to the former Prague Jewish ghetto, takes 4 hours.
 Josefov is the name of Prague’s former Jewish Town, established as an independent fifth district within the territory of the Old Town of Prague following the emancipation of the Jewish population after 1850.
 It was named after Joseph II, under whom Prague’s Jews were at last granted some civil rights.
-The former ghetto used to be one of the poorest parts of the city and a large part of it was demolished at the turn of the 19th century.
+The former ghetto used to be one of the poorest parts of the city, and a large part of it was demolished at the turn of the 19th century.
 The only preserved structures are the synagogues, the town hall and the old Jewish cemetery.
 They survived through World War II simply because Hitler had wanted to set up in Prague a museum of the “former” Jewish nation.

 New Town (Nove Mesto)